 R301.2.1 Wind design criteria.
-Buildings and portions thereof shall be constructed in accordance with the wind provisions of this code using the basic ultimate design wind speed in Table R301.2(1) as determined from Figure R301.2(4)A. The structural provisions of this code for wind loads are not permitted where wind design is required as specified in Section R301.2.1.1.
+Buildings and portions thereof shall be constructed in accordance with the wind provisions of this code using the ultimate design wind speed in Table R301.2(1) as determined from Figure R301.2(4)A R301.2(5)A. The structural provisions of this code for wind loads are not permitted where wind design is required as specified in Section R301.2.1.1.
 Where different construction methods and structural materials are used for various portions of a building, the applicable requirements of this section for each portion shall apply.
 Where not otherwise specified, the wind loads listed in Table R301.2(2) adjusted for height and exposure using Table R301.2(3) shall be used to determine design load performance requirements for wall coverings, curtain walls, roof coverings, exterior windows, skylights, garage doors, and exterior doors.
 Asphalt shingles shall be designed for wind speeds in accordance with Section R905.2.4.
 A continuous load path shall be provided to transmit the applicable uplift forces in Section R802.11.1 from the roof assembly to the foundation.
+[Where ultimate design wind speeds in Figure R301.2(4)A are less than the lowest wind speed indicated in the prescriptive provisions of this code, the lowest wind speed indicated in the prescriptive provisions of this code shall be used.]
 Wind speeds for localities in special wind regions, near mountainous terrain, and near gorges shall be based on elevation.
-Areas at 4,000 feet in elevation or higher shall use the nominal design wind speed of 110 V mph (48.4 m/s) and areas under 4,000 feet in elevation shall use nominal design wind speed of 90 V mph (39.6 m/s).
-Gorge areas shall be based on the highest recorded speed per locality or in accordance with local jurisdiction requirements determined in accordance with Section 26.5.1 of ASCE 7.
+Areas at 4,000 feet in elevation or higher shall use the nominal design wind speed of [110 mph (48.4 m/s)140 mph (62.6 m/s] and areas under 4,000 feet in elevation shall use nominal design wind speed of [90 mph (39.6 m/s)110 mph (49.2 m/s)].
+Gorge areas shall be based on the highest recorded speed per locality or in accordance with local jurisdiction requirements determined in accordance with Section [26.5.1 of 26.5.2 of] ASCE 7.